 To restrict the adjustments to the midtones while leaving the highlights and deep shadows, I turned on the range mask by selecting the “Luminance” option.
 I will show how the other, color option works in a bit too.
 Look for the luminance range with upper and lower ends movable.
 Currently, they are at 100 and 0.
 Dragging the upper edge towards the left protects the highlights above the selected point and, dragging the lower edge to the right protects the shadows and blacks below it.
 As we make various adjustments, both endpoints are still under our control, and we can even slide the range up and down by picking it from in between and sliding the scale.

 The adjustments to reduce the excessive glow and color are by using the necessary sliders on the radial filter tool.
 You can see all the adjustments on the image in the screen capture of the tool panel.
-Just to show the extent of the adjustments, I exported the image while the graduated filter was active, but the range mask was turned off.
+Just to show the extent of the adjustments, I exported the image while the local adjustments graduated filter was active, but the range mask was turned off.
 You can see the control luminance range mask applies to the adjustments to produce the desired results.

 Restrict With Color Range Mask